 Success in HR – and by extension, as a business – depends on one having several skills, including being tech savvy.
-In addition to being deadline driven, an effective communicator, and a good decision maker, HR managers need to be familiar with the technology that makes the modern business run and manage its human capital.
+In addition to being deadline driven, an effective communicator, and a good decision maker, HR managers need to be familiar with the technology that makes the modern business run and manages its human capital.

-Some companies have designated HR technology manager who handle the administration of technology in the HR department and training of HR staff, while other organizations have a designated member of their information systems or information technology team who handles all HR related software and programming.
+Some companies have designated HR technology manager who handles the administration of technology in the HR department and training of HR staff, while other organizations have a designated member of their information systems or information technology team who handles all HR related software and programming.
 Most HR technology matters, however, usually fall to the general HR manager.

 The technology skills any HR technology manager needs to know.

 No matter who handles the tech expertise on your HR team, here are the areas of technology that human resource managers should be authorities in.

 Social media knowledge is crucial for HR professionals to understand and utilize well.
 Not only can social media be an effective tool for posting job listings, but it also helps to contribute to well-established, positive brand identity.

 While many businesses think that social media is a customer facing tool, it’s employee facing as well – by using social media to share information about your company culture, values, behind the scenes information, and company events, you can use social media platforms to multi-task between making your brand interesting to customers and relevant to potential job prospects.

 Every HR professional needs to have a basic understanding of commonly used HR management systems, like talent management software, applicant tracking software, and performance management programs.

 Technology has allowed for HR departments to track and manage the entire employee lifecycle.
 From posting jobs and recruiting potential talent to manage interviews and candidates through the hiring process to training and employee development, human resource management systems have elevated the HR process and created streamlined solutions that empower HR more than ever.